 To make a successful liquor liability claim, the injured person must prove that the intoxicated person was obviously intoxicated when they were served alcohol or that the intoxicated person was a minor.
 Although it is important to hold all responsible parties liable, it is often very difficult to trace the source of the alcohol and to prove that alcohol was served to an already intoxicated person.
 The attorneys at McCarten Law Firm are experienced in liquor liability and have been successful in these cases.

-If you have been injured by an intoxicated person, call McCarten Law Firm to arrange a free initial consultation with one of our personal injury lawyers.
+If you have been injured by an intoxicated person in the Alexandria, MN area, call McCarten Law Firm to arrange a free initial consultation with one of our personal injury lawyers.
 Our attorneys will review your case, explain your options, and ensure that you receive the highest quality representation.